allgamesallfree/ScreenType/README.md

 ### Objective-C

+You'll need a [bridging header](https://www.hackingwithswift.com/example-code/language/how-to-create-an-objective-c-bridging-header-to-use-code-in-swift) in order to use ScreenType in Objective-C.

-If you're using Cocoapods add `@import ScreenType;` to the top of your file.
-You'll also need a [bridging header](https://www.hackingwithswift.com/example-code/language/how-to-create-an-objective-c-bridging-header-to-use-code-in-swift) whether you installed or manually or through Cocoapods
+If you're using Cocoapods add `@import ScreenType;` to the top of your file as well.

 ```Objective-C
 // Check for a specific model